About Phil

 I moved to London in 1999 and began to setup a home studio in a bedroom.
 Even in these unsuitable conditions, I began to see that I had a skill in recording and production.
 After only six months, I moved house once more into Essex.
 This was the only way of being close to London, but being able to afford a house with the room for a pro studio.

-I met Joe Pasquale, and quickly formed a friendship that saw me giving Joe a few guitar lessons, and him using the studio for some voice-over work and song recording.
+Through other musical contacts, I met Joe Pasquale, and quickly formed a friendship that saw me giving Joe a few guitar lessons, and him using the studio for some voice-over work and song recording.

 This was to be the pattern of things to come, with the studio getting more of my time than my own songs.
-I even formed the fabulous band 'Job Done' to perform my own material, and although we performed and recorded, I was guilty of not putting the time into pushing the music.
+I even formed the fabulous band ‘Job Done’ to perform my own material, and although we performed and recorded, I was guilty of not putting the time into pushing my own music.